 Having a tank, you can access the fill valve to easily install a bidet.
 The fill valve is a threaded shank that extends from the bottom of the tank that serves as an inlet for incoming water.
 Bidets come with a T-connector that attaches to this valve to divert some of the water to the bidet.

 Toilet designs can be pretty modern and progressive these days with some units looking like something out of a concept car showroom.
 Some are square and boxy while others are sphere-like in their design.
 Two-piece toilets like the kind you find in most houses and rental properties have a predictable structure and appearance.
 This makes it easy for manufacturers to design bidets that will be a near-universal fit for this type of toilet.

-When making a bidet to fit as many toilets as possible, it’s nice to know that most toilets are about the same size and have around the same bolt hole widths and that these dimensions remain consistent over time.
+When making a bidet to fit as many toilets as possible (like in an RV or where it’s really tight), it’s nice to know that most toilets are about the same size and have around the same bolt hole widths and that these dimensions remain consistent over time.